 Trailforks vs Strava

 Trailforks has the ability to track activities and hikes, just like other trackers.
 Personally we are fans here of Strava, in large part because it is the tracker that we have used for years.
 Trailforks seems specialized for hikers, and to some extent mountain bikers, but beyond that there are few other activities worth tracking.
 There is no reason for Trailforks to track things like kayaking trips or stand up paddle boarding.
+Of course tracking and planning is crucial to knowing what type of gear you want to bring, if you need a handheld water bottle or a vest (see our hydration options guide), and everything else required for preparing for an outing.

 If you choose to use one or other other, Trailforks or Strava, you can still bring your recorded activity into the other app later.
 Both Strava and Trailforks allow for account linking or uploading of GPS data.
 There is a limit on how much privacy you can have while connecting the two apps, each limits the sharing ability of “private” rides or runs, so bringing private activity data into the other one will require some manual downloads and uploads.